A grace that only makes salvation possible saves exactly no one. The dead do not use opportunities.

 You are held by a grace that does not depend on you.
 That is the gospel.
 Not prevenient.
 Not resistible.
 But sovereign, particular, efficacious — and entirely, utterly beautiful.
 The kind of grace that finds the dead and refuses to let them stay that way.

-Picture, for one slow moment, what is actually happening in the room when prevenient grace is preached and what is actually happening in the room when sovereign grace is preached.
-In the first room, a tired soul is told God has done his part; the rest is up to you.
-The chest tightens, almost imperceptibly.
-The shoulders rise an eighth of an inch toward the ears.
-Somewhere underneath the breastbone, a small management department starts up for the night shift — the same department that has been managing this person's worth and this person's effort and this person's spiritual progress since they were old enough to be praised for being good.
+Picture, for one slow moment, the two rooms.
+In the first, a tired soul is told God has done his part; the rest is up to you.
+The chest tightens.
+Somewhere underneath the breastbone, a small management department clocks in — the same department that has been managing this person's worth and effort since they were old enough to be praised for being good.
 The sermon ends.
-The person leaves the room with one more job than they walked in with.
+The person leaves with one more job than they walked in with.
 The job is themselves.
-The job has always been themselves.
-They have just been told, in the kindest possible voice, that it always will be.
+It always will be.

-Now picture the second room.
-The same tired soul hears You were dead.
+In the second room, the same tired soul hears You were dead.
 He raised you.
 The reason your eyes are open right now is not your decision but His.
-The faith you used to believe was placed inside you the way warmth is placed inside an infant by the woman holding it.
-The chest does not tighten.
-The chest unclenches — slowly at first, the way a fist held for thirty years unclenches when no one is watching.
-The management department in the breastbone, which had assumed it was responsible for keeping this soul saved, blinks twice, looks around, and discovers, with something close to disbelief, that it has been laid off.
-There is a strange weightless silence.
-Into the silence comes a single thought, plain as a kitchen window in morning light: oh.
+The chest unclenches — slowly, the way a fist held for thirty years unclenches when no one is watching.
+The management department discovers, with something close to disbelief, that it has been laid off.
+Into the weightless silence comes a single thought, plain as a kitchen window in morning light: oh.
 I was being held this whole time.
-That is not a doctrine you adopt.
-That is a Hand that has, in fact, been there for as long as you have had a name.
-The doctrine is just the moment your eyes open and see the Hand.
 The Hand was always already there.
-The Hand will, on the most reliable authority in the universe, never let you go.
+And it will, on the most reliable authority in the universe, never let you go.